Sándor Petőfi: Hungarian Revolution of 1848

-Petőfi joined the Hungarian Revolutionary Army and fought under the Polish Liberal General Józef Bem, in the Transylvanian army.
+Petőfi joined the Hungarian Revolutionary Army and fought under the Polish liberal general Józef Bem, in the Transylvanian army.
 The army was initially successful against Habsburg troops, but after Tsar Nicholas I of Russia intervened to support the Habsburgs, it was defeated.
-Petőfi was last seen alive in the Battle of Segesvár on 31 July 1849.
+Petőfi was last seen alive in the Battle of Segesvár on 31 July 1849, he was supposedly stabbed in the back by a jousting Russian soldier, although his body was never found.